Tox/Tox-Client-Standard/message_persistence/message_persistence.md

-- **4.0.3** ![](/badge/req.png) If message persistence is enabled by default, all message logs stored on the device must be encrypted using the cryptography functions provided by the Tox API, or a comparibly reputable, free and open source cryptography library.
+- **4.0.3** ![](/badge/req.png) If message persistence is enabled by default, all message logs stored on the device must be encrypted using the cryptography functions provided by the Tox API, or a comparably reputable, free and open source cryptography library.